 It turns out that school-administered tests and assessment results are available six to eight weeks after the lessons were taught.
-This time lag is a major problem, the student has fallen behind, self doubt and lack of confidence have already taken root in the student’s mind.
+This time lag is a major problem, the student has fallen behind, self-doubt and lack of confidence have already taken root in the student’s mind.
 In this situation, the teacher has no option but to move forward and has no objective measurement or assessment of individual student understanding.

 In follow up discussions with teachers on the effectiveness of Zeal, John was informed that teachers were using Zeal on an almost daily basis to determine the effectiveness of the prior day’s lesson.
 Essentially this was an immediate feedback loop on each lesson and it was working.
 And there was a side benefit; Since the students we taking a computerized test two or three times a week, they were becoming comfortable with the Common Core test experience of taking a computerized test.
 Teachers realized that besides the assessment of yesterday’s lesson, Zeal was also providing an indication of how well a student could respond to the procedures of the Common Core testing method.

-Politics verses Results:
+Politics versus Results:

 This 2014-15 school year is the first year of CCSS implementation and the implementation of a new, accelerated standard will have its issues.
-It will be a tough year, as a learning process for students, parents and teachers.
+It will be a tough year, as a learning process for students, parents, and teachers.

 The Common Core Standards movement originated from an effort to address the declining performance of our students in having the skills to meet the job requirements of the 21st century.
 Most people would agree that the previous situation of having 50 different state educational standards did not produce educational results when comparing the US to the education systems in Europe and Asia.

 In the interview, you will hear a perspective of an experienced education sector CEO speak about the charter school experience and about EdTech tools that are making a contribution to improving the quality of elementary school education.